 Tips for Staying Safe on the Night Tube

 Try not to zone out with loud music.
-If you ever feel uncomfortable, move to another carriage.
-The trains are often empty enough to give you plenty of space.
+If you feel uncomfortable in a carriage, move to another one.
+The trains are often quiet enough at night that you’ll have plenty of space to move.

-TfL staff are present at all open stations during Night Tube hours.
+According to Transport for London, TfL staff are present at all open stations during Night Tube hours.
+The British Transport Police also patrol Night Tube stations to keep passengers safe.
 If you feel unsafe at any point, alert station staff or use the passenger alarms inside the train.

 Products Worth Considering